-Zoom is a video conferencing program that will allow us to meet at specific times for a "live" video conference, so that we can have the opportunity to meet each other virtually.
-Lectures will take place via Zoom, and there will also be the opportunity to discuss relevant course topics as a class.
+Zoom is a video conferencing program that will allow us to meet at specific times for a "live" video conference, so that we can have the opportunity to meet each other virtually and discuss relevant course topics as a learning community.

 To help ensure Zoom sessions are private, do not share the Zoom link or password with others, or on any social media platforms.
 Zoom links and passwords are only intended for students registered in the course.
-Zoom recordings and materials presented in Zoom, including any teaching materials, must not be shared, distributed or published without the instructor's written permission.
+Zoom recordings and materials presented in Zoom, including any teaching materials, must not be shared, distributed or published without the instructor's permission.

 The use of video conferencing programs relies on participants to act ethically, honestly and with integrity; and in accordance with the principles of fairness, good faith, and respect (as per the Code of Conduct).
 When entering Zoom or other video conferencing sessions (such as MS Teams), you play a role in helping create an effective, safe and respectful learning environment.
 Please be mindful of how your behaviour in these sessions may affect others.
 Participants are required to use names officially associated with their UCID (legal or preferred names listed in the Student Centre) when engaging in these activities.
-Instructors can remove those whose names do not appear on class rosters.
+Instructors/moderators can remove those whose names do not appear on class rosters.
 Non-compliance may be investigated under relevant University of Calgary conduct policies (e.g Student Non-Academic Misconduct Policy).
 If participants have difficulties complying with this requirement, they should email the instructor of the class explaining why, so the instructor may consider whether to grant an exception, and on what terms.
-For more information on how to get the most out of your zoom sessions visit: https://elearn.ucalgary.ca/guidelines-for-zoom/
+For more information on how to get the most out of your zoom sessions visit: https://elearn.ucalgary.ca/guidelines-for-zoom/ able, to join class in a quiet space that will allow you to be fully present and engaged in Zoom sessions.
+Students will be advised by their instructor when they are expected to turn on their webcam (for group work, presentations, etc.).